MaximilianKlein/physarum/README.md

 then makes sure that the traces decay over time.

 I started this part with an Game-Of-Life example and adapted it to diffuse and decay.
 You can find the example here: https://jameshfisher.com/2017/10/22/webgl-game-of-life/

-## Open issues

-There is still a bug that causes the top half of the screen to behave differently and produces more noisy results.